tvdboom/ATOM/docs_sources/index.md

 1. Data Cleaning
 	* Handle missing values
 	* Encode categorical features
-    * Remove outliers
+    * Detect and remove outliers
-	* Balance the dataset
+	* Balance the training set
 2. Feature engineering
     * Create new non-linear features
 	* Remove multi-collinear features
 	* Remove features with too low variance
-	* Select the most promising features based on a statistical test
+	* Select the most promising features
 3. Train and validate multiple models
 	* Select hyperparameters using a Bayesian Optimization approach
 	* Train and test the models on the provided data